tjvandal/unsupervised-spectral-synthesis/README.md

 ### Known Challenges

 This model estimated the lower bound of log-likelihood effectively causing reduced spatial resolution.
 The latent space is only appoximately cycle consistent.
 Recent developed in invertible methods (eg. AlignFlow) solves this problem deterministically with maximum likelihood.

+### Acknowledgements

+We acknowledge the network codes inherented from https://github.com/mingyuliutw/UNIT